hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 A: There is a chance it will work but it is not guaranteed to work properly due to this EFI being specifically built for Acer Aspire A515-55.

 Q: Will I need to map anything on macOS?
-A: I recommend changing option to command and command to option.
-You can keep it the way it is if you like.
-You change the mapping from the keyboard preferences in System Preferences.
+A: I recommend changing the option key to command then changing command to option in the keyboard pane located in System Preferences.

 Q: What is the recommended version of macOS with this EFI?
 A: I recommend using macOS Big Sur 11.5.1 (the latest of the time) as it is very reliable and easy to do.